Majdi316/custom-card-server/README.md

 3. users without Business Account
 4. admins

+⚠️maximum 100 requests at 15 min
+⚠️if you try to login 3 times with same email and wrong password then you blocked 24 hours

 ## Visitors end points

 | No | Url                 | method      | Action                 |